Working with brain-related vision problems

 People use almost half of their brain for vision-related activities, including sight and eye movement.
-Neuro-ophthalmologists take care of visual problems that are related to the brain and nervous system –– these are conditions that do not come from the eyes themselves –– such as:
+Neuro-ophthalmologists take care of visual problems that relate to the brain and nervous system, such as:

 - Optic nerve disorders other than glaucoma

 - Brain disorders affecting vision (stroke, hemorrhage, tumor, multiple sclerosis)